 1. Seed DS-01: The Overall Winner for Bloating

-Most bloating is caused by microbial dysbiosis, where bad bacteria ferment food and create excess gas.
-Seed DS-01 corrects this using 53.6 Billion AFU across 24 specific strains.
-Crucially, its prebiotic component is derived from non-fermenting pomegranate punicalagins, meaning the prebiotic feeds the good bacteria without causing the very gas and bloating you are trying to cure.
+Chronic bloating often traces back to microbial imbalance in the gut.
+Seed DS-01 addresses this with 53.6 Billion AFU across 24 specific strains.
+Crucially, its prebiotic component uses non-fermenting pomegranate punicalagins rather than standard fermentable fibers—so the prebiotic nourishes beneficial bacteria without the very gas and bloating you're trying to fix.

 2. Ritual Synbiotic+: Best For Gut Barrier Support